huaminghuangtw/Evergreen-Notes/Permanent-Notes/every-single-day-chop-wood-carry-waters.md

 ---

 Doing a thing once is nothing special.
-You're only a legend if you can do it back to back to back with thousands of hours of meticulous [preparation](Planning%20and%20preparation%20help%20maximize%20your%20productivity.md).
+You’re only a legend if you can do it back to back to back with thousands of hours of meticulous [preparation](Planning%20and%20preparation%20help%20maximize%20your%20productivity.md).

 ---